 QUANTITATIVE REASONING - Waiver

 Designed to give students a broad understanding and appreciation of mathematics.
 Includes topics not usually covered in a traditional algebra course.
 Topics encompass some algebra, problem solving, counting principles, probability, statistics, and consumer mathematics.
-This course is designed to meet the University Proficiency Requirement in mathematics for those students who do not wish to take any course which has MATH 141 as a prerequisite.
-ACT Math subscore 19-23 (SAT 460-550)
+This course is designed to meet the University Proficiency Requirement for students who do not wish to take any course having MATH 141 as a prerequisite.

 Mathematical preparation for the understanding of various quantitative methods in modern management and social sciences.
 Topics included are sets, relations, linear functions, interest, annuities, matrix theory, the solution of linear systems by the graphical, algebraic, Gauss-Jordan, and inverse methods, linear programming by graphical and simplex methods, counting and probability, and decision theory.
 College of Business and Economics majors must take this course on a conventional grade basis.